-At Allatoona, you’ll find crappie, catfish, trophy bass, and bluegill with ease.
-The picnic facilities on offer here are also quite impressive, attracting lots of visitors year-round, whether they like fishing or not.
+You’ll quickly find crappie, catfish, trophy bass, and bluegill at Allatoona.
+The picnic facilities are also quite impressive here, attracting many visitors year-round, whether they like fishing or not.

 Lake Burton is a Georgia Power Co. reservoir located about an hour and a half away from Blue Ridge.
-If you’re a bass angler, you’ll love this place; you’ll have access to lots of wonderful reservoir trout, spotted bass, largemouth bass, redear sunfish, bluegill, and white bass.
+If you’re a bass angler, you’ll love this place; you’ll have access to many excellent reservoir trout, spotted bass, largemouth bass, redear sunfish, bluegill, grass carp, and white bass.

 Located in the Murray and Gilmer Counties of north Georgia, the 3,200-acre Carters Lake is the deepest of all of Georgia’s reservoirs, at an average depth of 200 feet, going down to 450 feet in some places.

 Any bass angler worth his salt knows about the spotted bass at Carters Lake, but you’ll also find trophy striped bass and trophy walleye while fishing here.
-Carters is a Corps of Engineers impoundment, meaning there are no residential buildings, private docks or any other private property along its shore.
+Carters is a Corps of Engineers impoundment, meaning there are no residential buildings, private docks, or other private property along its shore.

-Only an hour’s drive away from Blue Ridge, the Conasauga River is 93 miles long and houses not only 90 species of fish but 25 freshwater mussel species as well.
+Only an hour’s drive from Blue Ridge, the Conasauga River is 93 miles long and houses 90 species of fish and 25 freshwater mussel species.
 Here, you’ll find smallmouth buffalo, carp, channel catfish, redhorse suckers, bluegill, longear sunfish, redear sunfish, spotted bass, redeye bass, black crappie, largemouth bass, and freshwater drum.

 Common fish species in this river include carp, redeye bass, redbreast sunfish, bluegill, redhorse suckers, spotted bass, channel catfish, longear sunfish, redear sunfish, largemouth bass, black crappie, smallmouth buffalo, and freshwater drum.

-And finally, beyond fishing Blue Ridge, if you want an unforgettable mountain trip, you should definitely consider staying at the Noontootla Cottage.
-Situated near the Noontootla Creek, this beautiful cottage is an ideal staycation spot between fly fishing sessions at the creek.
+And finally, beyond fishing Blue Ridge, you should consider staying at the Noontootla Cottage if you want an unforgettable mountain trip.
+Situated near Noontootla Creek, this beautiful cottage is an ideal staycation spot between fly fishing sessions at the creek.

-At Noontootla Creek, your angler heart will be filled with joy to find wild, brown, and rainbow trout.
-However, do note that this is a catch-and-release creek where only artificial lures are allowed, although you are permitted to hold on to one trout up to 16 inches long.
+At Noontootla Creek, your angler heart will be filled with joy to find wild, brown rainbow trout.
+However, note that this is a catch-and-release creek with only artificial lures, although you can hold on to one trout up to 16 inches long.

-Wherever you go in Georgia, the great fishing options are bound to enthrall you, but fishing Blue Ridge is undoubtedly a standout experience.
-Before you set out for fishing Blue Ridge, though, make sure you have a Georgia fishing license for Blue Ridge.
-Good luck, and have fun!
+Wherever you go fishing in Blue Ridge GA, the great fishing options are bound to enthrall you, but fishing in Blue Ridge is undoubtedly a standout experience.
+Before you set out for fishing in Blue Ridge Ga though, ensure you have a Georgia fishing license for Blue Ridge.
+Research and find the best fishing spots near you, and good luck, and have fun!